Skip to main content

 What Success Looks Like

-Policies in place to promote the company as a good place for women and others with diverse social identities to work
+Policies in place to promote the company as a good place for women to work

-Staff composition, external appearance, and internal practices show that women and men with diverse identities can be equally successful within the company’s environment
+Staff composition, external appearance, and internal practices show that women and men can be equally successful within the company’s environment

 Company perceived by women as a good place to work, to be measured internally (e.g., by employee surveys, retention rate of women and people with childcare duties)

-Company perceived by the general public as an employer of choice for women and men with diverse social identities (e.g., through positive word of mouth, mentions in social media, employer evaluation platforms, or other external recognition)
+Company perceived by the general public as an employer of choice for women and men (e.g., through positive word of mouth, mentions in social media, employer evaluation platforms, or other external recognition)

 Resources and Tools